pkprathamkhanal/Redux/Documentation/Interfaces.md

 An `IReduction` should have a `mapSolutions` method that takes a solution certificate of the starting problem, and returns an equivalent solution certificate of the resulting problem.

 An `IReduction` may also have `gadgets` field which is a mapping from a list of ids in the starting problem to a list of ids in the resulting problem that are made out of each other.
-Ids should be generated uniquely from each problem.
+Ids should be generated from a problem instance such that